Frost Advisory from TUE 4:00 AM CDT until TUE 8:00 AM CDT

-Frost Advisory from TUE 4:00 AM CDT until TUE 8:00 AM CDTNew
+Frost Advisory from TUE 4:00 AM CDT until TUE 8:00 AM CDTUpdated

 Issued by National Weather Service – Sioux Falls, SD

-…FROST ADVISORY IN EFFECT FROM 4 AM TO 8 AM CDT TUESDAY…
+…FROST ADVISORY REMAINS IN EFFECT FROM 4 AM TO 8 AM CDT

 * WHAT…Temperatures from 31 to 35 will result in frost